Dr-Kakashi/BAD-Conventions/README.md

 2. Expand it out to 3p+ modes
 3. Build on the BAD Conventions found

-Currently, What I'm noticing is that the AI always discards the "freshest" slot, unless told otherwise, which we will call slot 1.
+The AI always discards the "freshest" slot, unless told otherwise, which we will call slot 1.
+When choosing to play a card the order is slot 1 (freshest slot) then oldest to newest.

 The AI is giving separate actions/meanings to both Color and Rank Clues